 A simple orthodontic extraction takes place under local anesthetic.
 You might only need a simple extraction if the tooth is fully visible.

 If the orthodontic extraction is on an unerupted tooth, or one that’s broken below the gum line, you might need a surgical extraction.
-These extractions often require a general anesthetic.

 Your provider at Rockwell Oral and Facial Surgery goes through all the details of what’s going to happen during your consultation to make sure you understand why you need an orthodontic extraction.